• Level 3

 Our trainers will bring a suction machine and all the required equipment with them for your staff to use during the training course.

-This course is often combined with our Oxygen Training course and Nebuliser Training course to make a full day’s worth of training.
+📌Best Paired With: Oxygen Training course and Nebuliser Training to make a full day’s worth of training.

 • Course Level: Level 3